ContactShaanKhan/Personal-Website/README.md

 TODO: Add a bar that indidicates how far in the page you scrolled like in: https://www.lifewire.com/jsx-file-2621849
 TODO: Home and about tab have extremely similar code, consider refactoring
 TODO: Make layout.js less verbose
+TODO: Add more to the resume page (like link to resume in google drive)

 #### ------------ Medium Term ------------
 TODO: Embed Resume